Average Weather in Moab Utah, United States

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Moab experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.7 months, from March 3 to November 25, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around October 2, with an average total accumulation of 1.1 inches.

 The rainless period of the year lasts for 3.3 months, from November 25 to March 3.
 The least rain falls around December 27, with and average total accumulation of 0.3 inches.

 Average Monthly Rainfall